White houses with tile roofs, Cusco, Peru

 Delicious treats at the ChocoMuseo in Cusco, Peru.

-“Massage… lady, massage.”
-Around every corner of Cusco, you will hear the sweet promise of an end to your aching muscles.
-One of the cheapest places in South America to indulge, the facilities are not all that impressive, but don’t be deterred these woman are good with their hands!
+“Massage… lady, massage?”
+On every corner os Cusco, you will hear the sweet promise of an end to your aching muscles.
+One of the cheapest places in South America to indulge, the facilities are not all that impressive but don’t be deterred, these women are good with their hands!
 Why not try a hot stone Inca massage for ultimate bliss!

 6. Visit the Sacred Valley